 - Anne Elk (Miss) and her theory about Brontosauruses

 - Dead Parrot

 - The Proust recital contest where they couldn’t decide who should win so they gave the trophy to the “woman with the biggest tits”

 - The Upper-Class Twit of The Year

-- How to recognise different types of tree from quite a long way off
+- How to recognise different types of trees from quite a long way away

 - A man with a tape recorder up his nose